 This stunning town is perched right up on top of a volcanic tuff the juts out of the Italian countryside.
-Take a wander through its cobbled streets, grab a home made gelato and watch the sunset across the Umbrian countryside!
+Take a wander through its cobbled streets, grab a homemade gelato and watch the sunset across the Umbrian countryside!

 San Miniato is a perfect stop if you’re considering an Italian road trip and can be explored in a few hours.
 A perfect pit stop between bigger destinations or for a more relaxing day of exploring.

 Stay in any of the five towns (or just outside, in a much larger town) and take the train or walk the coastal path between them all.

 Florence is one of the first cities I ever visited in Italy and it totally shaped my love of this amazing country (and no, not just because of the gelato parlours on every street corner).

-Also, if you’re a bit of a foodie, like me, then make sure to head to the smaller side streets, away from the big-draw spot, where prices tend to be lower and the food much better quality.
+Also, if you’re a bit of a foodie, like us, then make sure to head to the smaller side streets, away from the big-draw spot.
+This is where prices tend to be lower and the food much better quality.